Jarrah Forest: Benefits of protection

 Unlogged buffers and old growth forest contain high densities of trees with appropriate hollows for roosting, where gap release and shelterwood areas do not.
 Mature forest is essential to the development of tree hollows and the prescribed retention of the largest trees will significantly improve the chances of large species such as the red-tailed black cockatoo and the common brushtail possum inhibiting appropriately sized tree hollows.

-The implementation of the fox baiting program was expected to greatly increase the population numbers and range of native including the western ringtail possum which was re-introduced into the jarrah forest in the same time-frame.
+The implementation of the fox baiting program was expected to greatly increase the population numbers and range of native species, including the western ringtail possum, which was re-introduced into the jarrah forest in the same time-frame.
 The abundance and distribution of the chuditch population in south-west WA has recovered quite significantly in the last decade and this has been attributed to the control of foxes.
 Within two to three years of the aerial baiting program mammal species numbers increased.
 Capture rates (interpreted as mammal abundance) of the woylie, chuditch and common brushtail possum coincided with the efforts of this program.
-In 1974-1999 six mammals were listed as threatened under Australian Commonwealth and WA stage legislation, the woylie, tammar wallaby, quenda, chuditch, numbat and the western ringtail possum.
-Now, the quenda and the tammar wallaby are no longer classified as a threatened species.
+From 1974 to 1999, six mammals were listed as threatened under Australian Commonwealth and Western Australia state legislation: the woylie, tammar wallaby, quenda, chuditch, numbat and the western ringtail possum.
+Now, the quenda and the tammar wallaby are no longer classified as threatened species.

 Studies of reptiles in Jarrah Forest show that the older a rehabilitated forest is, the greater the number of reptile species will be present.
-Species requiring particular habitats such as exfoliating bark (gecko Phyllodactylus marmoratus) or deep leaf litter (blind snake Ramphotyphlops australis) were not present in rehabilitated sites that were eight years old, but were present in those greater than twelve years old.
+Species requiring particular habitats such as exfoliating bark (gecko, Phyllodactylus marmoratus) or deep leaf litter (blind snake, Ramphotyphlops australis) were not present in rehabilitated sites that were eight years old, but were present in those greater than twelve years old.
 Similarly, various rehabilitated sites were monitored and black cockatoos were found feeding only in rehabilitated forests established eight or more years ago, the time needed for food resources to become available.
 Birds rapidly colonise and 95% of species found in old growth Jarrah Forest are now in rehabilitated forests ten years or older.
-The protection of old growth jarrah forest needs to continue, especially in the northern region and the best way to achieve this is to claw back some of the mining lease areas granted to Alcoa and Worsley and create substantial reserves with proper A Class status.
+The protection of old growth jarrah forest needs to continue, especially in the northern region and the best way to achieve this is to reclaim some of the mining lease areas granted to Alcoa and Worsley and create substantial reserves with A Class status.
 Additionally jarrah forest needs to be rehabilitated to promote further growth, decrease fragmentation and to maintain and improve flora and fauna biodiversity, a process that may take decades.